Writing as a Process

-In this style of teaching, formal learning processes like those in schools reveal more than they produce–that is, they become a place where learners discover not how to write, but rather whether or not they are strong writers, often in fatalistic or self-defeatist tones (each of which reveal themselves as disinterest and apathy).
+In this style of teaching, formal learning processes like those in schools reveal more than they produce–that is, they become a place where learners discover not how to write but rather whether or not they are strong writers, often in fatalistic or self-defeatist tones (each of which reveals themselves as disinterest and apathy).

 Demystifying the Writing Process

 Anytime then the writing process can be demystified by learners is critical.
 While there are ways blogging and social media can encourage this process, perhaps none are more powerful–or more simple–than modeling.

 In the gradual release of responsibility model–show me, help me, let me–modeling is the first step.
 This age-old tradition of “here, let me show you” can resonate for learners in any number of scenarios, often by the visible expression of expertise.
 The implication is that there is a certain process or form to adhere to, and by showing it, learners can pick it up.

 By modeling the writing process, a teacher can demonstrate what writing looks like–in all of its uncut, unedited, imperfect glory.
 This can be done with a number of tech tools, from online word processing suites like Google Docs, to social media platforms like Instagram or even twitter via #hashtags.

 Live Modeling: Demonstrating the Reality of the Writing Process

 This couldn’t be more simple: Model the writing process live so that students can see your inputs and hear your thinking aloud.